Renamed "ACM Prize in Computing" to Recognize Contributions By Young Professionals

 About Infosys

 Infosys is a global leader in next-generation digital services and consulting.
-We enable clients in 46 countries to navigate their digital transformation.
-With over three decades of experience in managing the systems and workings of global enterprises, we expertly steer our clients through their digital journey.
-We do it by enabling the enterprise with an AI-powered core that helps prioritize the execution of change.
-We also empower the business with agile digital at scale to deliver unprecedented levels of performance and customer delight.
-Our always-on learning agenda drives their continuous improvement through building and transferring digital skills, expertise, and ideas from our innovation ecosystem.
+Over 300,000 of our people work to amplify human potential and create the next opportunity for people, businesses and communities.
+We enable clients in more than 56 countries to navigate their digital transformation.
+With over four decades of experience in managing the systems and workings of global enterprises, we expertly steer clients, as they navigate their digital transformation powered by cloud and AI.
+We enable them with an AI-first core, empower the business with agile digital at scale and drive continuous improvement with always-on learning through the transfer of digital skills, expertise, and ideas from our innovation ecosystem.
+We are deeply committed to being a well-governed, environmentally sustainable organization where diverse talent thrives in an inclusive workplace.
+Visit www.infosys.com to see how Infosys (NSE, BSE, NYSE: INFY) can help your enterprise navigate your next.

 About ACM